fengqq/fengqqhomepage/_projects/7_project.md

 # related_publications: true
 ---

-Single cell analysis has revolutionized our understanding of cellular heterogeneity and disease mechanisms.
-However, the computational complexity and technical barriers associated with analyzing large-scale single cell datasets often limit accessibility for researchers without extensive coding experience.
+Single-cell analysis has transformed our understanding of cellular heterogeneity and disease mechanisms.
+However, the computational complexity and technical challenges of analyzing large-scale single-cell datasets often limit access for researchers without extensive coding experience.
+Additionally, the design of broad, all-in-one toolkits can constrain the targeted investigation of specific biological questions tailored to the researcher’s needs.

-I am developing comprehensive toolkits that democratize single cell research by eliminating the need for programming skills while maintaining analytical rigor.
-These platforms provide intuitive graphical interfaces for data preprocessing, quality control, dimensionality reduction, clustering, and visualization of single cell transcriptomics, proteomics, and spatial transcriptomics datasets.
+To address these limitations, I am developing comprehensive toolkits that democratize single-cell research by removing the need for programming expertise while preserving analytical rigor.
+These platforms offer intuitive graphical interfaces for data generation, integration, preprocessing, quality control, dimensionality reduction, clustering, and visualization across single-cell transcriptomics, proteomics, and spatial transcriptomics datasets.

+{% comment %}
 ## iSNAP: Interactive Single-cell No-coding Analysis Pipeline

 iSNAP is a user-friendly platform that provides a complete workflow for single cell data analysis without requiring any coding expertise.
 The platform incorporates automated workflows for common analysis tasks while maintaining flexibility for advanced users.